alkaest2002/mpa/src/content/en/batteries/l/lec-5.md

 questionnaires:
 - lec-5
 ---
-The battery consists of only the LEC-5 questionnaire.
+Battery consisting of the LEC-5 questionnaire only.